Ad libitum: Other performing arts

 "Ad-lib" is used to describe individual moments during live theatre when an actor speaks through their character using words not found in the play's text.
 When the entire performance is predicated on spontaneous creation, the process is called improvisational theatre.

 In film, the term ad-lib usually refers to the interpolation of unscripted material in an otherwise scripted performance.
 For example, in interviews, Dustin Hoffman says he ad-libbed the now famous line, "I'm walking here!
-I'm walking here!" as "Ratso" Rizzo in Midnight Cowboy.
+I'm walking here!" as "Ratso" Rizzo in Midnight Cowboy (1969).
+While filming at a streetcorner, the scene was interrupted by a taxi driver.
+Hoffman wanted to say, "We're filming a movie here!", but stayed in character, allowing the take to be used.

+Some actors are also known for their ability or tendency to ad-lib, such as Peter Falk of the television series Columbo.
+When performing as Columbo, Falk would ad-lib such mannerisms as absent-mindedness, fumbling through his pockets, or asking for a pencil, all in a deliberate attempt to frustrate his co-stars in the scene and obtain a more genuine reaction.

 Live performers such as television talk-show hosts sometimes deliver material that sounds ad-libbed but is actually scripted.
 They may employ ad-lib writers to prepare such material.
-Some actors are also known for their ability or tendency to ad-lib, such as Peter Falk (of the series Columbo), who would ad-lib such mannerisms as absent-mindedness while in character.

-The HBO sitcom Curb Your Enthusiasm by Seinfeld co-creator Larry David primarily uses retroscripting and ad lib instead of scripted dialogue.
+The HBO sitcom Curb Your Enthusiasm by Seinfeld co-creator Larry David primarily uses retroscripting and ad-lib instead of scripted dialogue.